Ōgi logo Ōgi

 Rook, unpromoted side

-Rook in its unpromoted state
+Rook in unpromoted state

 Promoted side (back)